Executive Psychologist, Confidante, & Strategic Advisor

 Organizational excellence = awareness of cascades, tough decisions when there are often no “right” answers

 The hardest part of pursuing integrated excellence as smart people with high-achieving personalities is that we think we should be able to get it right.
 We trust our intellect to solve problems, and it feels like a personal failure when part of our system fails.
-The thing is, most of us are forging new paths, with no templates, hence an increased likelihood of failure.
-When it happens, do your best to stay attuned to the variables in play and keep moving forward.

 Need a Fast Reference to Navigate Humans?